 Weather in Malaysia in March - Travel Tips & More

-₹ 19,000 onwards View Packages
+₹ 14,000 onwards View Packages

 Located close to the equator, Malaysia experiences a tropical climate.
 Malaysia enjoys pleasant weather in March as the country generally experiences clear blue skies and some minor rainfall, so this is the apt period to embark upon for an exciting holiday in Malaysia.
 The east coast sees an end to the monsoon season in March, and hence, islands like Redang and Tioman are much drier than their previous months.
-The west coast experiences sunny days at this time of the year, with its average temperature around 31 degrees Celsius.
-Having said that, the highlands and the capital Kuala Lumpur can get quite wet in March.
+The West Coast experiences sunny days at this time of the year, with its average temperature around 31 degrees Celsius.
+Having said that, the highlands and the capital, Kuala Lumpur, can get quite wet in March.

-Where to Go in Malaysia in March
+Weather in Malaysia in March - By Region

 Source